codarrenvelvindron/Tab-Purifier-Lite/Readme.md

 Official Website: http://tabpurifier.com/lite/tab-purifier-lite/

 ## Changelog
+### 2.1.1 release - Changed hotkey to activate Tab Purifier
+* NEW: Alt+Q to Quick kill all tabs (thanks- MaskyS for suggestion)
+* Alt+Q is universal and unused by most browsers
+* Added EN keywords to blacklist (thanks- MaskyS for suggestion)

 ### 2.1.0 release - Added hotkey to activate Tab Purifier
 * Press Ctrl+Q to Quick kill all tabs